Quick Take

 Maintenance and Grooming

 Dalmatians are known as frequent shedders.
-However, grooming a Dalmatian on a weekly basis can get rid of a lot of loose hair.
+However, grooming a Dalmatian every week can get rid of a lot of loose hair.
 Always brush your dog starting at its head and ending with its tail so you’re moving in the natural direction of the hair.
 Grooming your dog weekly not only keeps its coat in good condition but also allows you to check for skin irritation or hair loss.
 Red or scaly skin can be a sign of an allergy and should be checked by a vet.
-And don’t forget to trim their nails, typically on a monthly basis or as needed.
+And don’t forget to trim their nails, typically every month or as needed.

 Exercise & Training